finwistic

 Ted Zhang·Trading $30 Million at Age 25 — Ted Zhang, Momentum Portfolio Manager·Momentum & Trend FollowingStock Selection

-The magic elixir — building a recipe for an ideal trade
+The magic elixir — liquidity, ADR, and building a checklist for a super stock

 Ted and his partner Conor took CAN SLIM and modified it into what they call the magic elixir — a checklist of characteristics that define a super stock.
-The criteria start with liquidity (no getting trapped, especially with client money), then high ADR/ATR (stocks moving less than 1% a day require too long to produce gains), strong fundamentals tied to a growth story or catalyst, and chart confirmation.
-The name is deliberate: no single ingredient works alone, but when all criteria converge — liquid, high ADR, earnings growth, theme, setup — the resulting trade has a qualitatively different character than stocks meeting only some criteria.
-The framework is rooted in O'Neal but adapted for a more volatile, theme-driven modern market.
+The first criteria are technical: liquidity (no getting trapped, especially with client money — typically $300M+ average daily volume for the main fund) and high ADR/ATR (stocks moving less than 1% a day require too long to produce meaningful gains, and the wait erodes conviction).
+The name is deliberate: no single ingredient works alone, but when all criteria converge, the resulting trade has a qualitatively different character than stocks meeting only some criteria.

 Ted Zhang·Trading $30 Million at Age 25 — Ted Zhang, Momentum Portfolio Manager·Stock SelectionFundamental Analysis